luotianze666/luotianze666.github.io/_pages/about.md

 I am a senior undergraduate student majoring in Artificial Intelligence (Yao Class) at the <a href="https://iiis.tsinghua.edu.cn/en/">Institute for Interdisciplinary Information Sciences (IIIS)</a>, <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, where I am also minoring in Mathematics.

-My research interests lie in high-quality and efficient Generative Models across various modalities, including image, video, audio, speech, and language.
+My research interests are centered on advancing the frontiers of generative models across a broad range of data modalities, including, but not limited to, image, video, audio, speech, and language.

-My research experience encompasses an independent project in speech and audio synthesis.
-I have collaborated with Prof. Chuang Gan on speech language models and video-to-audio generation, with Prof. Zhuang Liu on image generative models.

 ---